words // Zack Schlemmer

 Perhaps the most obvious choice when considering the best shoe of a #1 draft pick is Allen Iverson's Reebok Question.
 The Question is by far AI's most iconic shoe and one of the greatest Reebok shoes of all time.

 1997 #1 Pick Tim Duncan -- Nike Total Air Foamposite Max

-Like his Spurs teammate, Duncan's greatest shoe is not a shoe that officially bears his name, but is considered his signature model.
+Like his former Spurs teammate David Robinson, Duncan's greatest shoe is not a shoe that officially bears his name, but is considered his signature model.
 If you're a sneaker head and hear somebody refer to "The Duncans," you know they're talking about the Total Air Foamposite Max.
 Ironically for Timmy, the Foamposite Max is his flashiest shoe, the opposite of his "Big Fundamental" style of play.

 2003 #1 Pick LeBron James -- Nike Air Zoom Generation

 Almost everybody has a different favorite LeBron signature shoe, so we just went with the safe pick of his first.
 LeBron started out his $90 million deal with Nike wearing the Zoom Generation in 2003 and it's still one of his most celebrated shoes.
 Soon we'll have his tenth signature shoe, and we all know it's only a matter of time before the Zoom Generation will return with a retro release (hopefully!).

 ("First Game" colorway pic via nikelebron.net)